 - maintain a cumulative GPA of 2.0 (C average)

 - complete a minimum 50% of courses through Yukon College.

-The Community Education and Employment Support program will prepare graduates for increased capacity and employment in their First Nations as front-line staff such as:
+The Community Education and Employment Support program will prepare graduates for increased capacity and employment in communities as front-line staff such as:

 - Community Education Liaison Coordinators (CELC)

 - Education Support Workers (ESW)

 The program is also an opportunity for employed individuals to take courses as part of their professional development plan.

 Tuition for credit programs is calculated per course credit.
 See Money Matters for more information.

 Some programs and courses have additional fees - see Ancillary Fees.